jenwei/derby-site/md/docs/derby-0.10/models/queries.md

 > `query = model.query(collectionName, databaseQuery)`
 > * `collectionName` The name of a collection from which to get documents
-> * `databaseQuery` A query in the database native format, such as a MonogDB query
+> * `databaseQuery` A query in the database native format, such as a MongoDB query

 # MongoDB query format